-1. Appearing inactive
+1. Appearing inactive or even lazy

 2. Indifference towards performance

 Your staff shouldn’t have to guess if they’ve done a decent job or not.
 Instead, you should acknowledge their work – for better or worse.
 This means praising those who have done well and taking appropriate action with those who haven’t.
-This way your staff should be motivated to strive towards excellence at all times.

 4. Unclear instructions